-- 4.10.1 Number of Commissioners The Tribal Commission shall be comprised of five (5) Tribal Gaming Commissioners. - 4.10.2 Organization The Tribal Commission will consist of a Chairman, Vice-Chairman, Secretary and two (2) Commissioners. - (1) The Chairman shall direct Tribal Commission meetings and be the supervisor and is responsible for the day-to-day operations of the Tribal Commission. - (2) The Chairman shall be the agent for service of process. - (3) The Vice-Chairman shall direct Tribal Commission meetings, be the supervisor, be the agent for service of process, and be responsible for the day-to-day operations of the Tribal Commission, when the Chairman is unavailable. - (4) The Secretary shall keep minutes of meetings and provide a copy to the Business Council.
+- 4.10.1 Number of Commissioners The Tribal Gaming Commission shall be comprised of three (3) Tribal Gaming Commissioners. - 4.10.2 Organization The Commission will consist of a Chairman and two (2) Commissioners. - (1) The Chairman shall direct Tribal Gaming Commission meetings, be responsible for day-to-day operations of the Tribal Gaming Commission and supervise Tribal Gaming Commission employees, provided that the Chairman shall not supervise the Commissioners. - (2) The Chairman shall be the agent for service of process. - (3) The Tribal Gaming Commission shall keep minutes of meetings and provide a copy to the Tribal Council.

-4.10.3 Qualifications for Tribal Commission Positions
+4.10.3 Qualifications for Tribal Gaming Commission Positions